yyiilluu/xprompt_doc/readme.md

 As such, XPrompt is a managed API layer simplify LLM application development though **Prepare data for prompt**
-- ingest different types of data**, such as pdf, audio file
+- ingest different types of data, such as pdf and audio file
 - Search against domain specific index and more directly into prompt seamlessly.

 **Prepare request for best use of LLM**